ShawnMurdzek-NOAA/osse_ob_creator/README_inputs.md

 - **auto_reg_parm**: Autoregression parameter for an AR1 process. $Error = N(0, stdev) + auto\\_reg\\_parm * \frac{previous\\ error}{d}$, where $stdev$ is specified in `errtable` and $d$ is the distance between two consecutive observations.
 - **verbose**: Option to turn on verbose output (useful for debugging).
 - **dewpt_check**: Option to check whether the reported dewpoint (TDO) is consistent with the reported temperature (TOB) and specific humidity (QOB).
-- **plot_diff_hist**: Option to make plots of the observations before and after adding teh random errors.
+- **plot_diff_hist**: Option to make plots of the observations before and after adding the random errors.

 ### limit_uas